Use of OSCaR's Data in Research

 - Researcher makes any necessary changes to the study protocol as required by the PHD IRB.

-- Data use agreement is signed and executed by the researcher and OSCaR.
+- A Data use agreement is signed and executed by the researcher and OSCaR.

 If patients are to be contacted as part of the research study, the researcher will be responsible for recruiting patients.
-This includes contacting all patients’ physicians to make sure it is appropriate to contact patients, and then contacting the patients to determine if the patients wish to learn more about the study.
-If so, the researcher may contact the patients directly to discuss the research study so the patients are able to determine whether or not they wish to participate in the study.
+This includes contacting all patients' physicians to make sure it is appropriate to contact patients, and then contacting the patients to determine if the patients wish to learn more about the study.
+If both the patients' physician sees no issues and the patient is interested, the researcher may contact the patients directly to discuss the research study.
+The patients can then determine if they wish to participate in the study.
 If patients do not wish to be contacted about the research study or any subsequent research study, the researcher must notify OSCaR.
+These patients will then be placed on a list for exclusion from subsequent research studies.